Single Deck Blackjack October 3, 2017

 Single Deck Blackjack consists of several rules.
 After each round, cards are re-shuffled by the dealer.
 A hand can only be split once, and you obtain only one extra card for a split ace.
 But a hand that totals 21 after splitting, will not be considered as blackjack.

-Discover more awesome card games at www.aspers.com.
-They are Blackjack Classic, Beat Me, Casino Hold’em, Blackjack Realistic and many more.
+Discover more card games at www.aspers.com.
+Here are a few recommendations: Blackjack Classic, Beat Me, Casino Hold’em, Blackjack Realistic and many more.
 These games can easily be accessed via a Desktop, Mobile or Tablet.